 - RPP District Boundaries: All residential streets between 7th Street and Adams Street - Program Eligibility: All residences within the proposed zone are eligible to purchase permits, including rental home owners.
-Bay Island residents and city residents living on boats and storing their vehicles in the 7th to Adams District would not be eligible to purchase permits. - Hours of Operation: No Parking: 4 PM 9 AM, 7 days, excluding holidays.
-Permit holders exempt. - Maximum Number of Permits: 4 per household; No guest passes - Permit Type: Rearview mirror "hangtag" that is a solid color (to change annually) and clearly indicate the year of permit issued. - Permit Costs: Permits should be priced at an escalating rate to encourage residents to make full use of their garages and purchase only the number of permits they actually need.
-Initial prices for the RPP are proposed below, although the City may need to adjust the pricing structure in future years to respond to demand for permits. - o 1st permit: \$20 per year - o 2nd permit: \$40 per year - o 3rd permit: \$60 per year - 4th permit: \$100 per year - Compliance with California Coastal Commission: The Coastal Commission will need to approve any RPP proposed by the City of Newport Beach for the 7th to Adams District.
+In addition, Bay Island residents would be eligible to purchase permits. - Hours of Operation: No Parking: 4 PM - 9 AM, 7 days, excluding holidays.
+Permit holders exempt. - Maximum Number of Permits: 4 per household; Guest permits will be studied further to determine the most appropriate pricing and issuance structure - Permit Type: Rearview mirror "hangtag" that is a solid color (to change annually) and clearly indicate the year of permit issued. - Permit Costs: Permits should be priced at an escalating rate to encourage residents to make full use of their garages and purchase only the number of permits they actually need.
+Initial prices for the RPP are proposed below, although the City may need to adjust the pricing structure in future years to respond to demand for permits.

+1st permit: \$20 per year

+2nd permit: \$20 per year

+3rd permit: \$60 per year

+4th permit: \$100 per year

+Compliance with California Coastal Commission: The Coastal Commission will need to approve any RPP proposed by the City of Newport Beach for the 7th to Adams District.
 It is recommended that the City of Newport Beach permit application for the RPP emphasize a number of key program elements to ensure its approval.